 Save a written copy of these measurements for future reference!

-When starting a new pattern, compare the pertinent measurements one-by-one to the finished garment measurements and make adjustments.
-If your doll is between sizes, use the larger size if you don’t know how to proportionally alter patterns.
+When starting a new pattern, compare the pertinent measurements one by one to the finished garment measurements and make adjustments.
+If your doll is between sizes, use the larger size if you don’t know how to alter patterns yet.

 5. Tracing Doll Clothes Patterns

 If you think you’ll want a copy of the original pattern or if you plan to alter the pattern, trace the hard copy of the pattern first.